qorix-group/tooling/cr_checker/README.md

 > NOTE: Option `--remove-offset` can have severe consequences if the offset is miscalculated.
 Use with **extreme caution**.

+> NOTE: Setting directory as `.` will cause that tool removes your complete workspace!
+This is conected with how Bazel includes python into build. **DO NOT USE THIS OPTION UNLESS YOU'RE 100% SURE IN WHAT YOURE DOING**.

 ### Examples

 ```sh